scbeom/ctv_tutorial/pages/overview/ov_inputfile.md

 - 3D or multi-channel tif image

 {% include image.html file="ov_multi_tif.png" caption="3D or multi-channel tif images.
-This example has 29 images in a tif image file." max-width="500" %}
+This example has 29 images in a tif file." max-width="500" %}

 * Buttons for changing images in a tif image appears when pausing animation (in lineage view).